sandbox-quantum/Tangelo/CONTRIBUTIONS.rst

 Contributions guidelines
 ========================

-Thank you very much for considering contributing to this project; we’d love to have you on board !
+Thank you very much for considering contributing to this project !

 Do not feel intimidated by the guidelines and processes we describe in this document: we are here to assist you and help you take things to the finish line.
 We do not expect you to be an expert in software development or to get everything right on the first attempt: don’t hesitate to open an issue or a pull request, or simply contact us.